Bairdo/faucetTutorial/routing.rst

     sudo systemctl restart faucet

-and we should now be able to ping (the first few packets may get lost as ?arp? does it's thing).
+And we should now be able to ping (the first few packets may get lost as ?arp?
+Does it's thing).

 .. code:: console